Mama Kin (musician): Career

 Caruana first started writing songs in 2006.
 Prior to her solo career, she provided vocals on albums by her husband, John Butler.
 The Mama Kin band came about through playing with her brothers Nicky Bomba and Michael Caruana.
 The name Mama Kin was given her by Bomba, a former member of the John Butler Trio.
 Caruana says, "we were toying with the idea of doing a creative project together called Kin.
 A couple of days into the process I found out I was pregnant with my second child and he called me the Mama Kin."
 When it stuck as her band name she had not heard of the Aerosmith song.
 Caruana, her brother Michael on keyboards and drummer George Servanis are the principal members of the Mama Kin ensemble.

 Mama Kin's first released recording was an EP, Papoose in 2008, followed by a single, "Tore My Heart Out", released in 2009.
 Her debut album, Beat and Holler, written almost entirely on an old Wurlitzer organ and recorded at The Compound, Fremantle and released in 2009.
 Of the album Caruana has said, "In almost every song, although it might sound like I'm talking about a partner, I'm generally talking about a part of myself."
 Beat and Holler was nominated for Best Blues and Roots Album at the AIR Awards of 2010.

 Caruana's second album, The Magician's Daughter, was released on 22 February 2013.
 It is named after her mother, an actual magician's daughter.
 Caruana's grandfather worked as a professional magician in post-World War II Malta, and her mother, Iris, was one of his assistants.
 The album was written mostly from home and recorded at The Compound.
 It was produced by Jan Skubiszewski.

 The Magician's Daughter was nominated for ARIA Award for Best Blues and Roots Album at the ARIA Music Awards of 2013.

-Caruna joined with Tommy Spender from Offcutts to form Mama Kin Spender and they released the album Golden Magnetic in 2018.
+Caruna joined with Dingo Spender from Offcutts to form Mama Kin Spender and they released the album Golden Magnetic in 2018.
 Golden Magnetic was nominated for an ARIA Award for Best Blues & Roots Album at the ARIA Music Awards of 2018.

+In 2025 Caruana and Spender released their second studio album, Promises (as Mama Kin Spender), resulting in their third ARIA nomination for Best Blues & Roots Album at the ARIA Music Awards of 2025.